Nikki Reed, Ian Somerhalder issue apology over birth control comments

 Nikki Reed: My Betsy Ross is ‘a kick-ass, sexier version’Play Video - 3:23

-Reed, 29, initially threw herself back at these critics with equal force in a social media rant of her own, taking particular aim with "irresponsible journalism" that she believed led to a twisting of her husband's words.
+Reed, 29, initially snapped back at critics with equal force in a social media rant of her own, taking particular aim at the "irresponsible journalism" that she believed led to a twisting of her husband's words.

-“WOMEN'S RIGHTS MATTER, so please don't use false narratives to highlight issues that are truly important!” the "Twilight" actress shared via a Twitter post Friday morning.
+“WOMEN'S RIGHTS MATTER, so please don't use false narratives to highlight issues that are truly important!” the "Twilight" actress shared via Twitter Friday morning.

 “We should be talking about these things, but using a funny interview between married ppl [sic] & twisting it to perpetuate gossip is irresponsible,” Reed continued in a follow-up Tweet.

-Though Reed was initially defense of her husband's comments, On Saturday, she issued a statement via Twitter signed by herself and Somerhalder, apologizing to "anyone who has been affected by reproductive coercion."
+Though Reed was initially defensive of her husband's comments, on Saturday, she issued a statement via Twitter signed by herself and Somerhalder, apologizing to "anyone who has been affected by reproductive coercion."

 The actress continued, "We never expected a lighthearted interview we did poking fun at EACH OTHER and how WE chose together to get pregnant ... and the anticipation of the start of our journey together as we went from two to three, to turn into something representing a very serious matter."